 After receiving a query response from the advertisement server(#571), the responding STA shall buffer the query response for a minimum of dot11GASResponseBufferingTime after the expiration of the GAS comeback delay timer(#4356) or until the query response is delivered.
 If the responding STA does not receive a GAS Comeback Request frame whose source MAC address and dialog token match the source MAC address and value of the Dialog Token field respectively of the corresponding GAS Initial Response frame within this time, it may (#3683)discard the query response.
 If the query response received from the advertisement server(#571) is larger than dot11GASQueryResponseLengthLimit for the matching dot11GASAdvertisementID or is larger than the value of the Query Response Length Limit field received from the requesting STA, the responding STA shall discard the response and instead return a status code of GAS_QUERY_RESPONSE_TOO_ LARGE in the GAS Comeback Response frame.
 This behavior helps to prevent abuses of the medium that may be caused by overly general queries, which evoke a very large query response.

-The GAS protocol supports Query Responses whose length is greater than the IEEE 802.11 maximum MMPDU size by the STA’s use of the GAS Query Response Fragment ID field in the GAS Comeback Response frame; the Query Response Fragment ID shall be set to 0 for the initial fragment and incremented by 1 for each subsequent fragment in a multi-fragment query response.
+The GAS protocol supports Query Responses whose length is greater than the IEEE 802.11 maximum MMPDU size by the STA’s use of the GAS Query Fragment ID field in the GAS Comeback Response frame; the GAS Query Fragment ID shall be set to 0 for the initial fragment and incremented by 1 for each subsequent fragment in a multi-fragment query response.
 If the Query Response is a multi-fragment response (i.e., contains more than 1 fragment), the STA shall transmit all fragments that belong to the same Query Response until all fragments are exhausted.
-The STA shall set the More GAS Fragments field of the GAS Query Response Fragment ID to 0 when the transmitted fragment is the final fragment.
+The STA shall set the More GAS Fragments field of the GAS Query Fragment ID to 0 when the transmitted fragment is the final fragment.

 If the GAS Initial Request frame that initiated the GAS transaction contains a Multi-band element, but the GAS Initial Response frame transmitted as a response does not contain a copy of the same Multi-band element, the Status Code in the GAS Initial Response frame shall be set to REQUEST_DECLINED.
 Otherwise, the requesting and responding STAs shall include a copy of the same Multi-band element in all subsequent GAS Initial Response, GAS Comeback Request, and GAS Comeback Response frames transmitted as part of the GAS transaction.
 Inclusion of the Multi-band element indicates to which frequency band the GAS transaction applies.
 If the GAS Initial Request frame that initiated the GAS transaction does not contain a Multi-band element, then none of the subsequent GAS Initial Response, GAS Comeback Request, and GAS Comeback Response frames transmitted as part of the GAS transaction shall include a Multi-band element.